timotholt/net40k/README.md

 ## .ENV file

 Make sure you have PORT and DB_TYPE and MONGODB_URI and ENABLE_CACHE set correctly!

 ![Screenshot](env1-screen.png)
 ![Screenshot](env2-screen.png)

+If you are grading my homework, and can't get the .env to work right, just text me (408) 406-1832.
+It's my biz and personal phone #... it's all over the internet, I have a business, I get 40-80 client texts on a busy day.

 ## Launching the app: